 The “Augsburg Confession” and the rest of the Lutheran Symbolic books are uniquely Lutheran and are held as confessional standards in most Lutheran congregations.
-These writings by Martin Luther and others in the 16th Century attempted to reform the Roman Catholic Church.
-Though these reforms were rejected by the Roman church leadership, they became identifying documents for the many Christians who agreed with the reforms and proceeded to break from the Roman church.
+These writings by Martin Luther and others in the 16th Century attempted to bring reforms to the Roman Catholic Church.
+In time, they became identifying documents for the many Christians who agreed with the reforms and proceeded to break from Rome.
 Today, Lutheranism continues to see itself as a reforming movement within the greater Church Catholic.
 We pray for restored unity, even as we cling to the Biblical truth as we have been led to confess it.

 For more information on what we believe, we invite you to contact us and/or to click here to learn about available Bible classes.